Battle of El Jem

-The Battle of Tabarka was a military engagement fought between the forces of the Umayyad Caliphate and Dihya, a Berber queen.
-The battle took place near the city of Tabarka, Tunisia, in either 701, 702 or 703 AD.
+The Battle of El Jem was a military engagement fought between the forces of the Umayyad Caliphate and the Berbers of Kingdom of the Aurès.
+The battle took place near Amphitheatre of El Jem, Tunisia, in 703.
 The battle resulted in a major victory for the Umayyads and the end of organized Berber resistance to the caliphate.

 Background

 During the late 7th century, forces of the Arab-dominated Umayyad Caliphate conducted a decades-long conquest of the Maghreb, then under the nominal control of the Byzantine Empire.
-One major obstacle to the invasion was Dihya, a Berber queen who had fought against the Umayyad advance into Numidia.
-In 698, she won a victory over the Umayyads at the Battle of Meskiana, temporarily halting Hassan ibn al-Nu'man's campaign to conquer Numidia.
+One major obstacle to the invasion was Dihya, the Berber queen of Aurés who had fought against the Muslim advance into Maghreb.
+In 698, she won a victory against the Umayyads at the Battle of Meskiana, temporarily halting Hassan ibn al-Nu'man's campaign to conquer Maghreb.